How to do a Pub Crawl on the Millennium Trail 🍺

 The first big choice – on wheels, or on foot?

 If you’re biking, you’ll want to start by checking for any surprises that might otherwise appear halfway between Bloomfield and Wellington.
 Give the chain a quick spray of oil.
 Make sure you have a bell.
 Check that your helmet still fits, and hasn’t been colonized by squirrels over the winter months.

 Of course, you might not have a bike of your own, or it might be stuck at home.
 If so, rental bicycles are also available at several County businesses, including the Bloomfield Bicycle Company, Pedego Electric Bikes, County Bike Rentals and Ideal Bike to name a few.

 Need to make a fix?
-There’s even a public bike repair station on the trail, north of Wellington.
+There’s even a public bike repair station on the trail, at the end of West Street just north of Wellington.

 Regardless of whether you’re on two feet or two wheels, be prepared to be outside all day in a range of weather.
 Apply sunscreen.
 Charge your phone.
 Pack some water, a snack, and a windbreaker or rain jacket in a pack.

 And bring a camera – the scenery is stunning.

 2) Plan Your Route

 Two big questions when planning your route – How far do you want to travel?
 And how many stops do you want to make?